chloe-js/battleships/README.md

 ![invalid input try again](./assets/images/validation-correstion.jpg)

+* I also imported the 'random' library to input the randint range of numbers for 'my create_ships(board)' function in order for there to be randomly selected ships hidden for each new game started.

 ### Further Features
 * Chose how many turns available
 * Chose how many ships are hidden